Kaxlow/food-products-analysis/README.md

     Files: cap_word.py, gword.js, gword.htm, d3.layout.cloud.js, d3.v2.js

     Note: This section includes a word cloud visualization template provided by the Coursera instructor whom I took my Python classes under.

+An image of the word cloud visualization can be found in the file Capstone word cloud.jpg